minkaotic/misc-notes/SQL-cheat-sheet.md

 **1. Unique Keys**
 - column set up with a constraint that all new entries must be unique
 - can be null
-- a table can have multiple unique keys
+- a table can have multiple unique key constraints
-- can be modified (as long as they don't conflict with any existing values in the column)
+- can be modified (as long as no conflict with any existing values in the column)

 **2. Primary Keys**
 - all keys must be unique
 - can never be null
-- a table can only have one primary key
+- a table can only have one primary key constraint, although it can be a composite of more than one column)
 - cannot be modified

 **3. Foreign Keys**